 • Muscle & Nerve Ultrasounds – This non-invasive testing technique can detect abnormalities that may be related to a muscle or nerve disorder.

 Treatment options depend on the type of nerve damage, symptoms, and location of the peripheral neuropathy.
 The medical providers at Oregon Medical Centers will explain how nerve damage is causing specific symptoms, as well as how to minimize and manage them.
 With proper education, some people may be able to reduce their medication dose or manage their neuropathy without medications.
 Definitive treatment can permit functional recovery over time, as long as the nerve cell has not died.
-As long as the nerve is not dead, regenerative and alternative medicine along with innovative cutting edge treatments can help restore the peripheral nerves.
+As long as the nerve is not dead, integrated and alternative medicine along with innovative cutting edge treatments can help restore the peripheral nerves.

 At Oregon Medical Centers, we believe in correcting the condition's cause versus prescribing drugs.
 If a condition, such as peripheral neuropathy can be treated effectively without drugs or surgery, that is the route that will be chosen.
 Our expert team has had excellent results in helping peripheral neuropathy patients, and we've had this success without drugs or surgery.
-We use regenerative and alternative medicine procedures along with cutting edge treatments to help regenerate, repair, and restore the damaged peripheral nerves.
+We use integrated and alternative medicine procedures along with cutting edge treatments to help heal, repair, and restore the damaged peripheral nerves.

 If left untreated end stages of peripheral neuropathy can leave those suffering from peripheral neuropathy with a sense of hopelessness, having to use a cane, a walker, a wheel chair or amputations of one of the limb.